-The survey shows that when considering all respondents in the 2013 survey 24% were working outside of the UK.
-This represents a minor increase from the 2011 and 2012 surveys.
+The survey shows that of all respondents in the 2014 survey 24% were working outside of the UK.
+This represents the same figure as 2013 and a minor increase from the 2011 and 2012 surveys.
 They were quite conservative in their career path, sticking to the standard architectural route.
-Over the course of the three surveys very few of those undertaking further study were doing this outside of architecture and only a small number had entered into other creative professions.
+Over the course of the four surveys very few of those undertaking further study were doing this outside of architecture and only a small number had entered into other creative professions.
 As the students have only recently graduated this is not surprising.